-- vii.
+- iii.
+Only expenses incurred in the enhancement of a fixed asset (in the form of improved or increased services or benefits flowing from the use of such asset) or in the material extension of the useful operating life of a fixed asset shall be capitalized (GRAP 17.19-.20). - iv.
 Parts of some items of property, plant and equipment may require replacement at regular intervals.
 For example, a road may need resurfacing every few years, a furnace may require relining after a specified number of hours use, or aircraft interiors such as seats and galleys may require replacement several times during the life of the airframe.
 Items of property, plant and equipment may also be required to make a less frequently recurring replacement, such as replacing the interior walls of a building, or to make a non-recurring replacement.
 Under the recognition principle in an entity recognizes in the carrying amount of an item property, plant and equipment the cost replacing part of such an item when that cost is incurred if the recognition criteria are met.
-The carrying amount of those parts that are replaced is derecognized in accordance with the de-recognition provision of this Standard (GRAP 17.19). - viii.
+The carrying amount of those parts that are replaced is derecognized in accordance with the derecognition provision of this Standard (GRAP 17.19). - v.
 A condition of continuing to operate an item of property, plant and equipment (for example, an aircraft) may be performing regular major inspections for faults regardless of whether parts of the item are replaced.
 When each major inspection is performed, its cost is recognized in the carrying amount of the item of property, plant and equipment as a replacement if the recognition criteria are satisfied.
 Any remaining carrying amount of the cost of the previous inspection (as distinct from physical parts) is derecognized.
 This occurs regardless of whether the cost of the previous inspection was identified in the transaction in which the item was acquired or constructed.
-If necessary, the estimated cost of a future similar inspection may be used as an indication of what the cost of the existing inspection component was when the item was acquired or constructed (GRAP 17.20) - ix.
-Computer software will be capitalized and classified as intangible assets. - x.
+If necessary, the estimated cost of a future similar inspection may be used as an indication of what the cost of the existing inspection component was when the item was acquired or constructed (GRAP 17.20) - vi.
+Computer software will be capitalized and classified as intangible assets. - vii.
 When assets are capitalized a distinction should be made on whether the new asset is purchased to replace an existing asset or whether it is a total new asset that is purchased.

-2. MAINTENANCE
+12.2.
+MAINTENANCE